onera/Cassiopee/Transform/doc2/source/Transform.rst

 .. py:function:: Transform.splitTRI(a, idxList)

+    ..
+A1.O0.D0

     Split a triangular mesh into several triangular grids delineated by the polyline of indices idxList in the original TRI mesh.

-    :param a:  initial mesh (TRI)
+    :param a: input mesh (TRI)
     :type  a: array or zone
     :param idxList: indices of split in a defining a polyline
     :type idxList: list of integers
     :return: a set of TRI grids